Medical Policy: 02.04.69

 In 2016, Bohl et al reported results from a small retrospective cohort study comparing ScoliScore results among patients with AIS undergoing bracing whose scoliosis progressed to those undergoing bracing who did not have progression.
 Authors contacted 25 patients with AIS treated at a single institution who underwent nighttime bracing; 16 subjects provided saliva samples to allow ScoliScore testing.
 Authors reported that the 8 patients whose curves progressed to greater than 45 had a higher mean ScoliScore than those whose curves did not progress (176 vs 112, respectively; p=0.03).
 No patient with a ScoliScore below 135 progressed to greater than 45 degrees.
 The interpretation of these results is unclear due to the study’s small size and potential for selective response bias.

-Some studies have evaluated subsets of the SNVs used in the ScoliScore algorithm.
+Some studies have evaluated subsets of the SNVs (single nucleotide variants) used in the ScoliScore algorithm.
 Tang et al (2015) evaluated the association between 25 of the 53 SNVs used in the Ward et al study (previously described), along with 27 additional SNVs in high linkage disequilibrium with the other SNVs, and severe scoliosis in a case-control study involving 476 AIS patients of French-Canadian background.
 None of the SNVs was significantly associated with scoliosis severity.

 The ScoliScore algorithm was developed and validated in a sample of white patients.
 Other studies have evaluated the association of specific SNVs from the algorithm in nonwhite populations.